-These tools let you choose the letter and number ranges you want to appear.
+With the random number generator and random letter generator tools, educators can quickly make problems for students to solve without disrupting the flow of their lesson.
+Start by choosing the letter and number ranges you want to appear.
 Then, simply click the blue button to randomly generate a letter or number from the range you selected.
-Use these tools separately or as building blocks for an interactive lesson.
+Use these tools separately or as building blocks for an interactive lesson plan.

 With the Letter Generator, you can easily make any letter appear on the Interactive Whiteboard.
 Via the tool settings, you determine from which letters the random selection is made.
 You can choose from vowels, consonants, and vowel phonemes.